erikt/MiamiStateMachine/README.md

 ## What's with the name?

 Look, naming is hard, ok?
-If nothing else, we all know *the rhythm is gonna get you*.
 Just be happy I didn't name it `RageAgainstTheStateMachine`.

 ## Improvements